broadwayinc/style-blank/README.md

 # modern-init-css

-Great initialized css template for modern web development.
+Initialized css template for modern web development.
 Leaves all the default browser styles intact, but adds some modern defaults.

 - Removed margin and paddings in the body element.